 Jan.
 1 – Feb.
 13, 2016 (M – SA)

 New for 2015 – The Bear hunt can be extended by four days the following week if objectives are not met.
 The addition of an October bow/muzzleloader bear season is not until 2016.
 See New Jersey’s Black Bear Hunting Season.

 There is no hunting on SUNDAY in New Jersey EXCEPT for certain Wildlife Management Areas and private lands.
 Prior to 2009, the best option was to limit your hiking to Sundays but now if where you hike is a WMA you need to check the NJ Fish and Wildlife list to make sure your park is OK: Lands Open or Closed to Sunday Bow Hunting.

 Wear bright colors or blaze/hunter orange when hiking during hunting season.
 A hat, vest, jacket, bright backpack etc… and if you hike with a canine companion, you can get a blaze orange dog vest for them.
-See the side and at the bottom of this page for blaze orange gear.
+See the the bottom of this page for blaze orange gear.

 Some non-hunting park options:

 (Rules can change at anytime, contact the specific park if you have questions.)

 - Hacklebarney State Park – day use area (note that a large portion of this park is hunting only)